Undergraduate Course

 • You study advanced, medically important topics including cancer biology and immunology.

-• You develop essential lab skills in gene manipulation, cloning and microscopy.
+• You develop essential lab skills in gene manipulation and analysis, and in-demand bioinformatics skills.

-• We are ranked 10th for biosciences for overall positivity score (National Student Survey 2023, English Broad Discipline Institutions).
+• We are ranked 1st in the UK for genetics (The Mail University Guide 2025) and 7th for biology (non-specific) for overall positivity score (National Student Survey 2024, English broad-discipline higher education institutions).

 Study abroad